nreinig3/anomaly-detection-capstone/README.md

 ## The Problem

 Supervised learning models for quality control are ineffective at detecting novel defects and require a large, constantly updated dataset of labeled examples.
-Novelis needed a more agile and comprehensive solution to maintain its high-quality standards.
+Novelis to explore a more agile and comprehensive solution to maintain its high-quality standards.

 ## Solution Approach